cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - bug fix for http://www.elvastower.com/forums/index.php?/topic/34633-unhandled-exception-overflow-in-win7/page__view__findpost__p__265463 , by mbm_OR
 - extended support for ETCS L2 planning area, for braking distance and text area, and initial support for menus by césarBL, see  http://www.elvastower.com/forums/index.php?/topic/34577-planning-area-of-the-etcs-dmi/
 - removed trace of wait processes when enable watchdog option deselected
-- NEW: corrected tentative support for RAIN textures for objects, terrain and transfers
+- tentative support for RAIN textures for objects, terrain and transfers
-- NEW: shadow in on-screen messages now shown only behind text and not on the whole screen width, see http://www.elvastower.com/forums/index.php?/topic/34709-shadow-behind-on-screen-messages/
-- NEW: dynamic terrain and scenery loading strategy (useful for slower computers).
+- dynamic terrain and scenery loading strategy (useful for slower computers)
+- NEW: improved backward compatibility for ETCS circular gauge, by césarBL
+- NEW: American horn blow sequence for AI trains, see http://www.elvastower.com/forums/index.php?/topic/34721-ai-train-horn-honk-american-style/ .

 Moreover some features present in the Unstable Monogame version by James Ross have been inserted.